Teaching Yoga for

 RE MENTORING: These sessions can be in-person at the clinic in Bulli NSW, or on Skype following the training (limited number of spots available as the clinic is often booked out)

 PAYMENT PLANS AVAILABLE with a $300 deposit-.
-Payments must be completed in full one-month prior to the training date.
+Payments must be completed in full two-months prior to the training date.
 Please get in touch to discuss.
+Due to the limitations of Sarah's administrative hours with a young child, priority is given to bookings made with full payment through the bookings page.

-EARLYBIRD DATES: Earlybird fees apply until two months prior to the training (May 25th 2019).
+EARLYBIRD DATES: Earlybird fees apply until three months prior to the training.

 COMPLETED THE TRAUMA SENSITIVE YOGA TRAINING WITH SARAH BEFORE?
 Please note: A fee reduction of $100 from any of the above booking options is available for students who have already completed the 1-day intensive trauma sensitive yoga training with me.
 You are still welcome to attend day one of the training to refresh the Trauma Sensitive Teaching method, or can receive recognition of prior learning for this day - please get in touch to arrange this option.